 You can make a complaint to the ICO at any time about the way we use your information.
 However, we hope that you would consider raising any issue or complaint you have with us first.
 We will always do our very best to solve any problems you may have.

 Please contact us at firstname.lastname@example.org if you have any concerns or questions about the above information or you wish to ask us not to process your personal data for particular purposes.
 Where you have specific requests relating to how we manage your data, we will endeavour to resolve these, but please note that there may be circumstances where we cannot comply with specific requests.
 In the event you remain dissatisfied with the response from the University, you are entitled to take your complaint to the Fundraising Regulator for an independent investigation.
 Please see their website for further details: www.fundraisingregulator.org.uk

 We will retain your data in support of your lifelong relationship with the University or until you request us to do otherwise.
-We will publish on our website any changes we make to this data protection statement and notify you by other communication channels where appropriate.
+We will publish on our website any changes we make to this data protection statement and notify you.